Sanne/personal-workstation-setup/README.md

 These are my own scripts, meant to setup my environment as I like it.
 Feel free to check, reuse and adapt but at your own risk.

-Last tested on Fedora 25 Workstation Edition
+Last tested on Fedora 26 Workstation Edition

-Now install Ansible; on Fedora 24 that is done as:
+Now install Ansible; on Fedora 26 this is done by:

 	sudo dnf install ansible libselinux-python python-dnf